aoriglia/katacoda-scenarios/test/step4.md

 Let's choose an element and try to get its specific average duration as a PNG image.

-Copy the following code in the file *request.js*:
+Select *request.js* and copy the following code in this file:

 <pre class="file" data-filename="request.js" data-target="replace">var request = require('request');
 var fs   = require('fs');